rsnodgrass/hass-lunos/README.md

 However you can also manually copy all the files in [lunos/](https://github.com/rsnodgrass/hass-lunos/custom_components/lunos) directory to `/config/custom_components/lunos` on your Home Assistant installation.

-### Step 2: Configure Fans
+### Step 2: Configure Fans and Assign Control Switch Pairs

+LUNOS Controllers require a pair of switches (W1 and W2) to control the speed of the fans (as well as other features).
+Configuration is required to assign the Home Assistant accessible W1 and W2 switches for the fan controller to use in operating the LUNOS fan controller.

-This example configuration assumes that the relay switches are already setup in Home Assistant, since that setup differs substantially depending on what type of relay hardware you are using (e.g. MQTT with ESP8266 vs WeMo Maker).
+This example configuration assumes that the relay switches are already setup in Home Assistant, since that setup differs substantially depending on the type of relay hardware being used (e.g. Tasmota MQTT vs WeMo Maker).

 ```yaml
 lunos: